Fody/MethodDecorator/README.md

 * OnEntry receiving method parameters

 ### Your Code
-	//Atribute should be "registred" by adding as module custom attribute (assembly attributes registration is on the way) [module: Interceptor]
+	//Atribute should be "registred" by adding as module or assembly custom attribute [module: Interceptor]

 	//Any attribute which provide OnEntry/OnExit/OnException with proper args